ResiliLytics/ResiliLytics-App/README.md

-# 🚀 Sourcelytics — AI-Powered Resilience & Risk Dashboard for SMEs
+# 🚀 ResiliLytics — AI-Powered Resilience & Risk Dashboard for SMEs

-**Sourcelytics** is an AI-powered dashboard that helps small and medium-sized enterprises (SMEs) evaluate, visualize, and strengthen their supply chain resilience — using minimal data inputs.
+**ResiliLytics** is an AI-powered dashboard that helps small and medium-sized enterprises (SMEs) evaluate, visualize, and strengthen their supply chain resilience — using minimal data inputs.

 This is a **free beta pilot** version created to support international founders (e.g. EB1A, EB2-NIW eligibility) with innovation, impact, and scalable benefit to the U.S. economy.